Kevinemug/Week-3-day-2/README.md

 # Week 3: Java Fundamentals Exercises

 This repository contains hands-on exercises covering core Java and JVM concepts.
-Each topic has its own directory with a `README.md` that includes exercises and full answers.
+Each topic has its own directory with a `README.md`.

 ##  Topics